Working from home seems the dream right?

 This is something that I’ve recently started experimenting with, and so far I’ve had good results.

-Basically, you batch together similar tasks that require the same type of mindset or brain power to get them done more effectively.
+Basically, you batch similar tasks together that require the same type of mindset or

 The Pomodoro Technique is a popular time management technique which uses batching.